CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .fill REPEAT[, SIZE[, VALUE]]
 Syntax: .fillq REPEAT[, SIZE[, VALUE]]

-Store value many times.
+Emit value many times.
 First expression defines how many times value will be stored.
 Second expression defines how long is value.
 Third expression defines value to be stored.
 If second expression is not given, then assembler assumes that is byte value.
 If third expression is not given then assembler stores 0's.
 Assembler takes only